khlkarim/mariem/README.md

 ## Final Note

-If you got it working, i hope you enjoyed playing around with the project.
-If you haven't, i would really appreciate if you report any issues you might have encountered, and i will try my best to get them fixed in time so that others don't get stuck on the same hurdles, and **thank you for your time!**
+If you've managed to get it working, i hope you've enjoyed playing around with the project.
+If you haven't, i would really appreciate if you report any issues you might have encountered, and i will try my best to get them fixed in time so that others don't get stuck on the same hurdles.

+**Thank you for your time!**